Updated: Oct 19

 For many parents, the thought of their teen driving a vehicle alone can be terrifying.
 However, watching them drive away for the first time is practically unavoidable.
 It’s part of the growing up process.
-So, how do you prepare for your teen becoming a licensed driver?
+So, how do you prepare for your teen to become a licensed driver?
 Through practice - lots of practice.

 In the state of Pennsylvania, after your child has earned their Initial Learner’s Permit, they are required to complete 65 hours of adult-supervised skills training, including 10 hours of night time driving and 5 hours of bad-weather driving.
 However, this should be the very minimum.
 Wherever you live, don’t just assume that the state requirements are enough.
 It’s always better to be more thorough than to do the minimum.
 Use this time to guide, educate, and encourage your teen driver to make responsible, educated, safe driving decisions.